ngwekazimailola/Python-Tech-Sales-Management-Application/README.md

 ## Requirements

-This application fulfills the following requirements set by CTU Tech management:
+This application fulfills the following requirements set:

 1. **Main Application and Class Structure**
     - The main application logic is separated into two files: `ctuMain.py` (for main application logic) and `ctuClass.py` (for class definitions).